artsy/eigen/docs/running_on_device.md

 > Provisioning Profile: Xcode Managed Profile
 > Signing Certificate: iPhone Developer: Caroline Lau

 That means you can sign builds.
+If you don't see it, double check the "Users" section of AppStore Connect to make sure the "Developer Resources – Access to Certificates, Identifiers & Profiles" checkbox is selected.

 ### Building for a Device